Lesney Products: History

 Lesney was founded on 19 January 1947 as an industrial die-casting company by Leslie Smith (6 March 1918 – 26 May 2005) and Rodney Smith (26 August 1917 – 20 July 2013).
 The name "Lesney" was a portmanteau from both partners' (who were not related by blood) names.
 They had been school friends and served together in the Royal Navy during World War II.
 Shortly after they founded the company, Rodney Smith introduced to his partner a man named John "Jack" Odell, an engineer he had met in a previous job at D.C.M.T. (another die-casting company).
-Mr. Odell initially rented a space in the Lesney building to make his own die-casting products, but he joined the company as a partner in that same year.
+Odell initially rented a space in the Lesney building to make his own die-casting products, but he joined the company as a partner in that same year.

 Lesney originally started operations in a derelict pub in north London (The Rifleman), but later, as finances allowed, changed location several times before finally moving to a factory in Hackney which became synonymous with the company.
 In late 1947 they received a request for parts for a toy gun.
-As that proved to be a viable alternative to reducing their factory's output during periods in which they received fewer or smaller industrial orders, they started making die cast model toys the following year.
+As that proved to be a viable alternative to reducing their factory's output during periods in which they received fewer or smaller industrial orders, they started making die-cast model toys the following year.
 Seeing no future for the company, Rodney Smith left in 1951.